 These scholarships are intended to assist local students to continue their studies in Year 11 or 12 at Scottsdale High School.
 It is hoped providing additional financial support will help local students reach their full potential here in Dorset.

-In 2023, the successful recipients received $500 each towards their education expenses.
-Five scholarships were awarded to the following recipients: Rachael Watson, Nikayla Smith, Dylan Hall, Rowan Johnson and Adara Hall.
+In 2024, the successful recipients received $500 each towards their education expenses.
+Five scholarships were awarded to the following recipients: Rachael Watson, Abby Singline, A'jana Smith, Jordan Harris and Adara Hall (pictured below).

 Barry Jarvis Apprenticeship/Traineeship Scholarship